gofilipa/orals/reading_notes.md

 - Science vs Poetry
     - He clarifies that there is a difference between editorial/archival projects (which treat text as information) and hermeneutic/analytical projects that treat the reading process and interpretation (treat text as recursive aesthetic elements).
 Though our current tools, SGML/TEI, serve informational purposes, McGann is excited about the potential of XML (TEI, SGML).
 Hypertext exists before the web.
 We need tools that function as prosthetic extensions.
     - SGML cannot capture poetics, “the recursive patterns that constitute an essential… feature of poetry” (172).

+Singer, Kate. “(Digital Close Reading: TEI for Teaching Poetic Vocabularies)[https://jitp.commons.gc.cuny.edu/digital-close-reading-tei-for-teaching-poetic-vocabularies/].” *The Journal of Interactive Technology and Pedagogy* 3, May 15, 2013.

 Caughie, Emily Datskou and Rebecca Parker, “Storm Clouds on the Horizon: Feminist Ontologies and the Problem of Gender,” *Feminist Modernist Studies*, 1:3, 230-242, 2018.
 Web.
 - This is an application of McGann’s comments about incommensurability.
 The TEI won’t allow them to assign multiple genders to one identity, in order to mark a mid-text gender shift.